fuzziqersoftware/resource_dasm/README.md

 ### dc_dasm

-Dark Castle is a 2D platformer. dc_dasm extracts the contents of the DC Data file and decodes the contained sounds into uncompressed wav files.
+Dark Castle is a 2D platformer. dc_dasm extracts the contents of the DC Data file and decodes the contained sounds and images.
+Run it from the folder containing the DC Data file.

+### sc2k_decode_sprite

+SimCity 2000 is a resource-management game about building cities. sc2k_decode_sprite converts the SPRT resources included in the game into uncompressed bmp files.
+Just give it a SPRT file and a pltt file (both produced by resource_dasm) and it will do the rest.